project-sunbird/sunbird-commons/ingredients/developer-docs/install_medscdepcontent_p7.md

 # Step 4: Check Installation

 - Browse Sunbird Portal by accessing https://{proxy_server_name}/ (publicly accessible URL, it could be the load balancer URL or the actual domain name for production).

-**TODO** Need link to functional documentation to perform just enough user flows to ensure Sunbird implementation is functional

 # Step 5: Upgrade with a new version of Sunbird
 To update/redeploy sunbird please follow these steps: